 Here is what the dating app I won't build will do.
 It will tell you how to start a conversation.
 Help you get dressed on a first date.
 Help you hold a conversation.
 Teach you étiquettes.
 Tell you what to do when you don't get an answer.
 These are all real relationship building tips that dating apps don't bother with.

 My comment sparked a lively discussion among users.
 One thing I learned is that online dating caters to the Marginal User.
 At this point, any friction will lead people to the next app.
-What they forget is that they are all dating each other in different app.
+What they forget is that they are all dating each other on different apps.
 The middleman makes money as we hop along.